leogabac/suisave/README.md

 ## Todo
 There is a lot to do, here are some ideas left to implement.

-- Intallation script with a `.desktop` for easy access.
+- Include the creation of a `.desktop` in the installation script for easy access.
 - Configuration script.
 - Logging.
 - Root backups.